igrigorik/ga-beacon/README.md

 * _https://ga-beacon.appspot.com/UA-XXXXX-X/insert/any/path_
 * `UA-XXXXX-X` should be your tracking ID
 * `insert/any/path` is an arbitrary path.
-For best results specify a meningful and self-descriptive path.
+For best results specify a meaningful and self-descriptive path.
 You have to do this manually, the beacon won't automatically record the page path it's embedded on.

 Example tracker markup if you are using Markdown: